brillout/wildcard-api/docs/custom-vs-generic.template.md

   [Reframe](https://github.com/reframejs/reframe#readme)
   ,
-  the frontend and backend are written in JavaScript and developed at the same time, and a custom API / Wildcard is a good fit.
+  the frontend and backend are written in JavaScript and developed at the same time, and a custom API / Wildcard fits well.

 - **Single developer**.
   <br/>
-  If you want to develop an app by yourself, you will own both the frontend and backend development.
+  When developing an app by yourself, you own both the frontend and backend development.
-  You can then use a custom API to quickly ship a prototype.
+  A custom API can be used to quickly ship a prototype.

 - **Full-stack developers**.
   <br/>